Skip to content

 Don’t miss the viewing platform on top of the Chocolate museum to enjoy the Rhine river views.

-Hohenzollernbrücke with its love locks
+Hohenzollernbrücke and the love locks

 Hohenzollern bridge is not just a train artery to the city, but also a place where couples fix love padlocks to the bridge railings and tourists like us take slow walks reviewing them.